 “He said to them, ‘It is not for you to know times or seasons that the Father has fixed by his own authority.
 But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.'”Acts 1:7-8 ESV

-So, with the instruction Jesus gave to his disciples: it isn’t for you to know the times or seasons, but you will receive the Holy Spirit, and you will be my witnesses to the end of the earth.
+We shouldn’t focus on knowing the times because it isn’t for us to know the times or seasons, but you will receive the Holy Spirit, and [so that] you will be my witnesses to the end of the earth.
 This should be our focus!

 We simply need to be obedient – obedient as his witnesses.
 Our focus should not be on the times and seasons.
 We may want to be “in the know”, but Jesus said it isn’t for us to know.
 If that is our focus, I think we are missing the boat.